mswiechowicz/gatsby-starter-netlify-cms/src/pages/test/index.md

 ---
 title: siema e
+templateKeyTest: default
 ---
-should it work right now
+should it work right nowee